devmsrajput/yt-backend/README.md

 + **Comments:** A user can comment on videos.
 + **Tweet:** A user can post tweets.
 + **Playlist:** A user can create playlists, add videos.
-+ **Dashboard:** A user will have dashboard, where user can see channel statistics like: total likes, total views, total videos.
++ **Dashboard:** A user will have dashboard, where user can see channel statistics like: total likes, total views, total subscribers and total videos.

 ### Clone this repository:
 ```git